AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data Processing/Image Processing/Overview.md

     -   The image cannot exceed 16,777,216 pixels in total.
 -   Limits on image styles

     You can create up to 50 image styles in each bucket.
-If you need to create more than 50 styles, contact[technical support](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).
+If you need to create more than 50 styles, contact [technical support](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).

 ## Versions